simgrid/simgrid/docs/source/Installing_SimGrid.rst

 Python-specific instructions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Recompiling the Python bindings from the source should be as easy as:
+Once you have the Python development headers installed as well as a recent version of the `pybind11 <https://pybind11.readthedocs.io/en/stable/>` module (version at least 2.4), recompiling the Python bindings from the source should be as easy as:

 .. code-block:: shell